Fighting influenza with rapid molecular diagnostics

 Even though the most effective way to prevent influenza disease outbreak is vaccination, outbreaks of seasonal influenza still occur.
 Because the symptoms of influenza overlap with those of many other viral upper respiratory tract infections, people are often treated without a formal diagnosis.

-That’s why we developed the unique isothermal nucleic acid amplification technology found in the Alere™ i platform.
+That’s why we developed the unique isothermal nucleic acid amplification technology found in the ID NOW™ (formerly Alere™ i) platform.
 The rapid, instrument-based, isothermal system for the qualitative detection of influenza provides molecular results within 15 minutes.

 3 to 5 million cases worldwide of severe illness annually1